-The Parkersburg Gazette also thought that in spite of the horrors of warfare the people of Virginia still had much to be thankful for, and in its first issue following Governor Pierpont's proclamation it commended him and concurred in his views that the people of Virginia still had much to be thankful for, in spite of the war.
+The Parkersburg Gazette also thought that despite the horrors of warfare, the people of Virginia still had much to be thankful for, and in its first issue following Governor Pierpont's proclamation, it commended him and concurred in his views that the people of Virginia still had much to be thankful for, despite the war.

 With the constitutional convention in session and plans already made for the creation of the State of Kanawha—later changed to West Virginia—the Wheeling Intelligencer of Nov.
 28, 1861, published the following congratulation:

 "Today will be observed as a day of thanksgiving in many of the loyal states of the country, including the state of Kanawha.
 In this city, the day will be observed by an almost entire suspension of business and most people will manifest their thankfulness in an appropriate manner.
 Some there are who can see nothing to be thankful for and would not acknowledge an obligation if they could see it ever so plain.
 Others will be thankful that they have an opportunity to drink whiskey and will avail themselves of it as abundantly as possible.
 Many will be thankful that they have nothing to do for twenty-four hours, without any thought or care of the great moral result sought to be obtained by the setting apart of the day.
 The sincere thanksgiving may be witnessed in the houses of worship and in the families of those who attend the same."

 Largest tree in West Virginia rises along Wheeling Creek